steadycron/steadycron-python/README.md

 - Alert you when a job **doesn't run** on time (missed heartbeat)
 - Detect **stuck runs** that start but never finish

-The monitor must already exist (created in the Dashboard, via YAML, or Terraform).
+The monitor must already exist — create it in the Dashboard, via YAML manifest, or Terraform.
 The SDK never creates monitors.
+For a fully code-driven workflow, declare the monitor in your Terraform configuration or YAML manifest and reference it from your application by key: the cron schedule, alert rules, and SDK instrumentation all live in the same repository.

 ---